w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

 * Demonstrate use of assistive technologies to navigate data tables.
-Emphasize how table header cells are announced before or after the data cells they are associated to.
+Emphasize how header cells are announced before or after the data cells they are associated to.
-* Show examples of table header cells.
+* Show examples of header cells.
 Explain that these cells contain clear and succinct information about the data the column or row contains.
-* Introduce accessible tools that produce appropriate markup for table header cells.
-Explain how to designate a given cell as header and how to define the header scope using the tool's user interface.
+* Introduce accessible tools that produce appropriate markup for header cells.
+Explain how to designate a given cell as header and how to define the header scope via the tool's user interface.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what type of information table header cells should contain.
+* Short Answer Questions &mdash; Ask students what type of information header cells should contain.
 Assess how students understand the type of information table headers cells should contain.
 * Practical &mdash; Give students a table without designated headers.
 Ask them to tell which cells should be the header cells and how many rows and/or columns the headers should span.
-Assess how students recognize the table header cells in a table as well as the headers scope.
+Assess how students recognize the header cells as well as their scope.
-* Practical &mdash; Have students designate the table header cells and their scope using an accessible authoring tool of their choice.
-Assess how students use accessible authoring tools to designate the table header cells and their scope.
+* Practical &mdash; Have students designate the header cells and their scope using an accessible authoring tool of their choice.
+Assess how students use accessible authoring tools to designate the header cells and their scope.

 {% include excol.html type="end" %}